Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 \subsubsection{RIP\_15 - Kubernetes \& Container Attacks}

 RIP\_15\_1 - Kubernetes Service Account Identity Spoofing Enabling Lateral Movement and Token Replay.
 Kubernetes service accounts authenticate pod identity through tokens, but shared service accounts in multi-agent deployments create identity pooling vulnerabilities.
 Compromising one agent enables attackers to assume the account's identity and impersonate all agents using that account, facilitating widespread instruction injection and lateral movement.
 Tokens can be extracted and replayed from external sources.
-Unlike singular deployments with dedicated credentials, shared service accounts amplify compromise from one agent to all agents through token reuse and identity pooling.
+Cross-replica authentication pooling creates scenarios where one compromised credential authenticates all agents.
+Unlike singular deployments with dedicated credentials, shared service accounts amplify compromise from one agent to all agents through token reuse and identity pooling.~\cite{ar2603_12621, ar2603_12023, ar2602_16708}.

 RIP\_15\_2 - IP Spoofing in Microservices via iptables Manipulation.
 Agents with certain capabilities can manipulate iptables to spoof source IP addresses in inter-service communication.
 Attackers can forge communication appearing to originate from trusted agents.
-Single-agent spoofing affects that agent's outbound identity; multi-agent systems enable attackers to spoof any agent identity in communication, enabling targeted lateral movement through forged trustworthy communication.
+Single-agent spoofing affects that agent's outbound identity; multi-agent systems enable attackers to spoof any agent identity in communication, enabling targeted lateral movement through forged trustworthy communication.~\cite{ar2603_17419, ar2507_03387, ar2510_16067}.